tstrohmeier/docker-spark-development/examples/gradle/README.md

 ```
     volumes:
-      # ./src is the folder of your maven project
+      ## ./src is the folder of your gradle project
       - .:/home/spark
 ```